 Upland, IN.
 46989-1001

 Taylor University, Upland, IN, Chair, History, Global & Political Studies and Associate Dean, Foundational Core Curriculum.

 EDUCATION (B.S. degree to Ed.D.)

 Taylor University, Upland, IN.
 Bachelor of Science degree in Social Studies Education, 1971.

 University of Notre Dame, Notre Dame, IN.
 Master of Arts degree in History, 1976.

 Ball State University, Muncie, IN.
 Doctor of Education degree in Educational Leadership with a cognate in History, 1998.

 Indiana University at Kokomo, IN.
-Adjunct Professor of history (American history survey courses & Indiana history), 1976 to the present.
+(1976-1988), Adjunct Professor of history (American history survey courses & Indiana history).

 Taylor University, Upland, IN.
-Instructor and Adjunct professor of history, Full-time while on a 1977-78 sabbatical leave and part-time from 1978 to 1988.
+Instructor and Adjunct professor of history.

 Taylor University, Upland, IN.
-Dean of Faculty Development & Director of The Center for Teaching Excellence, Associate Professor of history (American history survey courses, world history survey courses, American diplomatic history, The World Since 1945, Regional Geography, Social Studies Methods and supervisor of student teachers), 1988 to the present.
+(1988-present), Dean of Faculty Development & Director of The Center for Teaching Excellence, Associate Professor of history (American history survey courses, world history survey courses, American diplomatic history, The World Since 1945, 20th Century U.S., Regional geography, Social Studies Methods and supervisor of student teachers), and department chair.